shmeeli/Melee-Ghost-Streamer/README.md

 ## Added features
 * Automatically sets the characters, skin and ports based on the Slippi file.
-* Automatically fetches the players and round of the current set from start.gg
+* Automatically fetches the players and round of the current set from start.gg.
-* Automatically fetches avatars and set history from PGStats
+* Automatically fetches avatars and set history from PGStats.
 * Automatically keeps track of score.
 Detects handwarmers.
 Crews mode for decreasing stocks.
 * Automatically change the scene in OBS when a game starts, a game ends, or a set ends.
 * Automatically cuts out vods for each set from an ongoing recording.
 Generates a thumbnail as well.